Carmel Felony DWI Attorney

 - Driver’s license suspension for a year or more

 - Community service after jail time

 - Mandatory installation of an ignition interlock device

-Experienced Felony DUI Legal Counsel
+Experienced Felony DUI Legal Counsel in NY

 If you are facing DWI charges, do not admit guilt before speaking with an attorney.
 The Law Office of Keith R. Murphy is available to answer your call at any time of the day or night.
 We provide representation to clients in Carmel, Putnam County, as well as Westchester County.